CSS360-2025-Fall/DENTL/README.md

 ENV file adjustments:
 * GUILD_ID -> Server ID.
 Get from "Copy Server ID" upon right click.
 * ADMIN_IDS -> Allows access to cheat commands.
 This is a list, so you can add your user ID after a comma.
+This should already be set.
 * IN_DEV -> Leave as true until the end.
 This allows for faster reloading of commands on servers, but applies ONLY to said servers.

 If you can't get Server/User IDs from Discord, navigate to Settings->App Settings->Advanced->Developer Mode.